WayneDW/WayneDW.github.io/_posts/2024-04-02-ensemble-kalman-filter.md

 where $\mathrm{\widehat P}_n$ is the empirical covariance of $$\{\mathrm{\widehat x}_{n-1}^{(i)}\}_{i=1}^{N}$$ instead of the true covariance $\mathrm{P}_n$.

-A simpler formulation is also presented in Algorithm 1 {% cite AlJarrahJinHosseiniTaghvaei2024 %} and the Kalman gain is as simple as
+A simpler formulation is also presented in Algorithm 1 {% cite AlJarrahJinHosseiniTaghvaei2024 %} [TBD why?]

 $$\begin{align}
 \mathrm{x_{t|t-1}^i} &\sim \mathcal{K}(\cdot| \mathrm{x_{t-1}^i}) \text{ for } \mathrm{i \in \{1,2,..., N\}}\notag \\